spearwolf/eventize/README.md

 obj.emitReduce( eventName [, value= {} ] [, args... ] )
 ```

-Fires an event and returns a result.
+Fire an event and return a result.

 The *return value* from a listener is the *new* `value` used for the next listener in the call chain (unless the return value is `undefined`).
 That means the *result* (return value from `emitReduce()`) is the return value from the _last called listener_.